walkerzf/walkerzf.github.io/source/_posts/TrapLab.md

 In this part , we want to add two system call  to xv6 .

-Once in user code we  invoke system call ,  The mode will convert from user mode - > kernel mode . `ecall->usertrap->usertrapret->sret` ,  after exiting the kernel mode ,the `pc` will jump to the  `p->tramframe->epc` which saves the `sepc` .
+Once in user code we  invoke system call ,  The mode will convert from `user mode` - > `kernel mode ` .`` ecall->usertrap->usertrapret->sret` ,  after exiting the kernel mode ,the `pc` will jump to the  `p->tramframe->epc` which saves the `sepc` .
 So we know when to call `handler` function (time interrupt) , after `interrupt ` we need to jump the `handler` function ,which means we  fix the value in `p->tramframe->epc` .

 The `function pointer ` aka the address of the function ,aka the value of `epc`.

 In user code , we invoke `sigalarm`.
 In this system call implementation, we need to save the `interval` and `function pointer` in `proc` structure , an return user  code ,  the `p->tramfram->epc` will be the next of `ecall`.

 When we have a timer interrupt ,we need  the `epc` be the `function pointer` , for resuming the  interrupted user code .
 Because usually  we return the interrupted user code, this time ,we need to jump to`handler` function ,we need to reserve the `p->tramframe->*`  and change the `p->tramframe->epc` be the `function pointer` .
 In `handler ` function ,we invoke `sigreturn` system call.
-In this implementation , we restore the saved registers  when  interrupted ,and jump to the  original `p->tramframe->epc`.
+In this implementation , we restore the saved registers  when  interrupted ,and jump to the  original `p->tramframe->epc` resume the user code .

 ``` c
 if (which_dev == 2)